GeoCodable/esriRestMetadataWDC/README.md

 - For complete steps on adding data to Tableau via a Web Data Connector, reference the [Connect to the data source](https://help.tableau.com/current/pro/desktop/en-us/examples_web_data_connector.htm#:~:text=on%20Tableau%20Public.-,Connect%20to%20the%20data%20source,-Start%20Tableau%20and) section in Tableau's official documentation.

+- To test and debug a Web Data Connector with parameters, use the Tableau WDC [Simulator](https://tableau.github.io/webdataconnector/Simulator) while using browser developer tools *(Ctrl+Shift+I)*

 ## [dataSchemas WDC:](https://GeoCodable.github.io/esriRestMetadataWDC/dataSchemas)